Author Archives: eejm

 Baudouin was informally betrothed to his cousin Clementine, the youngest daughter of King Leopold II.
 Although accounts differ as to whether or not Baudouin was in favor of this arrangement, it was generally seen as the best way of uniting the cadet and main branches of the family.

 In early 1891, Baudouin became ill with influenza that had made its way through most of the members of the Flanders family already.
 He likely caught the illness from his sister Henriette, whom he insisted on visiting during her illness despite warnings from doctors.
-Although at first, he appeared to be weathering the illness better than his sister, Baudouin’s condition suddenly deteriorated on January 22, 1891.
+Although he appeared to be handling the illness better than his sister, Baudouin’s condition suddenly deteriorated on January 22, 1891.
 He died early the following morning at the age of 21 at the Palace of the Count of Flanders in Brussels, Belgium.

 Baudouin’s death was kept from his sister Henriette at first due to the fear of worsening her grave condition.
 It was expected that she too would die due to the severity of her illness, but she survived.
 Baudouin died 22 years to the day of the death of his cousin Prince Leopold, Duke of Brabant, the boy whom Baudouin had replaced as heir.